denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 When the world around us seems strange, our human minds still desperately try to make sense of it.
 And it is hard and confusing because the situation seems to be breaking the very grammar of the world we thought we lived in.
 Remember the beginning of the Covid-19 pandemic, and the adaptations it required of us.
 Just like a singular subject wants to agree with a singular verb, isn't it that going to work goes with going out of your house, that greeting someone goes with shaking hands, hugging, kissing?
 We recognise the structure of the languages we speak because we share a grammar with others.
 We recognise the structure of the world because we share practices with others.
 So when ungrammaticality appears, when greeting someone becomes a physical distancing affair, we initially find it very hard to comprehend.

-So given all this, you may think that trying to make sense of things, however senseless they are, is an unfortunate human trait.
-Wouldn't it be easier to just throw in the towel and say 'this doesn't make sense'?
-Wait for better days?
-Is there really a point in trying to rescue a broken grammar?
+A pessimistic assessment of this state of affairs would state that trying to make sense of things, however senseless they are, is an unfortunate human trait.
+Wouldn't it be easier to just throw in the towel and say 'this doesn't make sense' when things do not make sense?
+Wait for better days in times of crisis?
+Is there ever a point in trying to rescue a broken grammar?